An air applied coating with incredibly low reflectance

 Applying Vantablack S-VIS

-Vantablack S-VIS is applied using a spray painting process.
-If required, objects up to a metre or more in length can be sprayed, providing very great flexibility of application.
+Vantablack S-VIS is applied using a spray painting process, providing very great flexibility of application.

 Vantablack S-VIS can be applied to a wide range of material types.
-The only major requirement is that the surface or substrate material must be able to withstand temperatures up to 100°C.
+The only major requirement is that the surface or substrate material must be able to withstand temperatures from 100°C to 280°C - The actual temperature depends on the substrate and end use.

 The fine nanometre-sized optical cavities that make Vantablack S-VIS so dark mean it cannot be used in environments open to direct contact and mechanical abrasion.
 It needs to be protected from accidental touching, for example behind or inside a component, or situated where contact is avoided.